JamesWebb17/Projet_IRISA/README.md

 ### Run the project
 For run this project you need to have sudo rights.
 They are needed for the power module, to access to the power of the process.

-run the main.py file with the command `sudo python main.py [option]` in the terminal.
+run the main.py file with the command :`sudo python main.py -p PID [option]` in the terminal.

 #### Options are :
 * Help :